 Information on Text Amendments Required as part of G.S.
-Chapter 160D, Part 3

-PURPOSE: The purpose of this item is provide the Town Council with the third installment of draft text amendments to the Land Use Ordinance required by the adoption of G.S.
+Chapter 160D, Part 3 PURPOSE: The purpose of this item is provide the Town Council with the third installment of draft text amendments to the Land Use Ordinance required by the adoption of G.S.
 Chapter 160D.
 DEPARTMENT: Planning Department

-CONTACT INFORMATION: Christina Moon - 919-918-7325, cmailto:cmoon@townofcarrboro.org; Marty Roupe - 919-918-7333, mroupe@townofcarrboro.org; Patricia McGuire - 919-918-7327, pmcguire@townofcarrboro.org; Patricia McGuire - 919-918-7327, pmcguire@townofcarrboro.org; Nick Herman - 919-929-3905, gnherman@broughlawfirm.com
+CONTACT INFORMATION: Christina Moon - 919-918-7325, cmoon@townofcarrboro.org <mailto:cmoon@townofcarrboro.org>; Marty Roupe - 919-918-7333, mroupe@townofcarrboro.org <mailto:mroupe@townofcarrboro.org>; Patricia McGuire - 919-918-7327, pmcguire@townofcarrboro.org <mailto:pmcguire@townofcarrboro.org>; Nick Herman - 919-929-3905, gnherman@broughlawfirm.com <mailto:gnherman@broughlawfirm.com>

-INFORMATION: This agenda item is provided as the third update on the preparation of amendments to the Land Use Ordinance to conform with new regulations from the G.S. adoption of Chapter 160D.
+INFORMATION: This agenda item provides the third update on the preparation of amendments to the Land Use Ordinance to conform with new regulations from the adoption of Chapter 160D.
 As noted previously, since amendments are numerous and will be made throughout the Land Use Ordinance, a plan and schedule was offered to bundle the changes by topical areas and present in a series of installments during the winter/spring in preparation for a single public hearing in May/June.
 The schedule is designed to allow time for the Council to ask questions or request additional information so that action on the required amendments can occur before the deadline of July 1, 2021.

 Agenda materials include a draft ordinance that incorporates all the currently anticipated changes for eight articles: I, II, XIII-XVI, XVIII and XIX (Attachment A).
-A copy of the working table providing information on the purpose of the change and specific section/provision(s) to be amended is provided as (Attachment B) and full copies of articles I, II, XIII-XVI, XVIII and XIX with the changes tracked (Attachments C-J).
+A copy of the working table providing information on the purpose of the change and specific section/provision(s) to be amended is provided as (Attachment B) and full copies of articles I, II, XIII-XVI, XVIII and XIX with the changes shown using the tracking tool are included as (Attachments C-J).